Kingdom of the Netherlands: Curaçao

-Curaçao, with its own constitution, is also a representative parliamentary democracy organised as a centralised unitary state.
-Its administration consists of the Governor, who represents the Monarch, and the (Curaçao) Council of Ministers, headed by a Prime Minister.
-The sovereign people of Curaçao are represented by 21 members of parliament and the President of the Parliament of Curaçao is Charetti America-Francisca.
-The Governor of Curaçao is Lucille George-Wout, and the Prime Minister is Gilmar Pisas.
-It has the Caribbean Guilder as its currency.
+Curaçao is an autonomous country within the Kingdom with its own constitution and a 21-member parliament.
+The Governor is Mauritsz de Kort, who took office in November 2025, and the Prime Minister is Gilmar Pisas.
+The President of Parliament is Fergino Brownbill.
+The Caribbean guilder (XCG) has been legal tender in Curaçao since 31 March 2025.

 Sint Maarten

-Sint Maarten is a centralised unitary state, with similar administrative characteristics to Aruba.
-It has the Caribbean Guilder as its currency.
-Unlike the other Dutch Caribbean countries and special municipalities, Sint Maarten covers only part of an island.
-It consists of roughly the southern half of the divided island of Saint Martin.
-The northern half of the island is the French Collectivity of Saint Martin.
+Sint Maarten is an autonomous country within the Kingdom occupying the southern part of the island of Saint Martin; the northern part is the French Collectivity of Saint Martin.
+The Governor is Ajamu Baly and the Prime Minister is Luc Mercelina.
+The Caribbean guilder (XCG) has been legal tender since 31 March 2025.

 Institutions

 Charter and constitutions

 Aruba, Curaçao, and Sint Maarten regulate the governance of their respective countries, but are subordinate to the Charter for the Kingdom of the Netherlands.
 The Netherlands is ruled by the provisions and institutions of the Constitution for the Kingdom of the Netherlands that also constitutes and regulates the institutions of the Kingdom as a whole as mentioned in the Charter.
 The Constitution is also subordinate to the Charter.
 The provisions in the Charter for some of these institutions are additional and are applicable only for those affairs of the Kingdom, as described in the Charter, when they affect Aruba, Curaçao, or Sint Maarten directly.
 In cases where affairs of the Kingdom do not affect Aruba, Curaçao, or Sint Maarten, they are dealt with according to the provisions laid down in the Constitution.
 In these cases the Netherlands, the jurisdiction ruled directly by the Constitution for the Kingdom of the Netherlands, acts alone, according to its constitution and in its capacity as the Kingdom of the Netherlands.
 The other three countries cannot do the same for affairs of the Kingdom that only pertain to them and not to the Netherlands proper.
 In these cases, the provisions of the Charter prevail.

-Changes in the Charter for the Kingdom of the Netherlands can only be made when all constituent countries agree.
+Article 55 provides that amendments to the Charter are made by Kingdom Act and, after passage by the States General, require acceptance by Aruba, Curaçao and Sint Maarten before royal approval.